leandermue/GEOH2/README.md

 https://github.com/carderne/ccg-spider

-The hexagon file needs to filled with the following attributes:
+The hexagon file needs to be filled with the following attributes:

   - waterbody_dist: Distance to selected waterbodies in area of interest
   - waterway_dist: Distance to selected waterways in area of interest